Ma'oz Tzur

 "Ma'oz Tzur" (מָעוֹז צוּר) is a Jewish liturgical poem or piyyut.
 It is written in Hebrew, and is sung on the holiday of Hanukkah, after lighting the festival lights.
 The hymn is named for its Hebrew incipit, which means "Strong Rock (of my Salvation)" and is a name or epithet for God in Judaism.
 It is thought to have been written sometime in the 13th century, although recent research suggests the 12th century.
-It was originally sung only at home, but has been used in the synagogue since the 19th century or earlier.
+It was originally sung only at home, but has been used in the synagogue since at least the 19th century.
 In more recent years, of its six stanzas sometimes only the first stanza is sung (or the first and fifth).

 Time and author

 "Ma'oz Tzur Yeshuati" is commonly thought to have been written in the 13th century, during the Crusades.
 The first letters of the first five stanzas form an acrostic of the composer's name, Mordechai (the five Hebrew letters מרדכי).
 There are several hypotheses regarding his identity.
 He may have been the Mordecai ben Isaac ha-Levi who wrote the Sabbath table-hymn "Mah Yafit".
-Judging from the appeal in the closing verse, he may have been the Mordecai whose father-in-law was martyred at Mayence (now Mainz, Germany) in 1096 as part of the First Crusade.
+Judging from the appeal in the closing verse, he may have been the Mordecai whose father-in-law was martyred at Mainz massacre in 1096 as part of the First Crusade.

-Avraham Fränkel (2014) suggests it was composed in Germany between 1160 and 1190.
+Avraham Fränkel suggests it was composed in Germany between 1160 and 1190.

 Some argue that the sixth stanza is an original part of the poem and was removed due to concerns of creating conflict with non-Jews, while others argue that it is a late addition.